Ecuador mahi-mahi - longline

 Update

 The projected end date for the FIP has been extended to December 2023, as the fishery withdrew from MSC full assessment in order to address the remaining environmental challenges in the fishery.
 The FIP's administration has changed as well, and it is now being led by Conservation Mahi Mahi, a consortium of leading Ecuadorian mahi mahi exporters made up of the following companies: Propemar, Frigolab San Mateo, Transmarina, Fresh Fish del Ecuador, and Frigolandia.
 WWF Ecuador will provide technical support.
 A new workplan has been developed which includes new actions and expected timelines needed to continue to work on improving the fishery's deficiencies.
+The projected end date for the FIP has been extended to July 2029 because the FIP created a new workplan (2024 - 2029) developed to improve the indicator scores obtained in the CPRDR as a result of the comprehensive evaluation carried out in the year 2024.

 Next Progress Report Due

-Sunday, March 31, 2024
+Tuesday, December 31, 2024

 Species